-An analysis of the current methods and theories concerning group processes.
-Topics include conformity, obedience, aggression, prosocial behavior, group cooperation and conflict.
-Prerequisites: PSYC 101 and ENGL 102.
+An analysis of the current methods and theories concerning group processes and social influence.
+Topics include conformity, obedience, compliance, aggression, prosocial behavior, stereotyping, prejudice, and discrimination, and group cooperation and conflict.
+Prerequisites: ENGL 102 and PSYC 101 or PSYC 102.
 Three semester hours.